underdogio/redux-rest-data/README.md

   })
 )

-// The store will put in a loading state while we wait for a response store.getState().data.todos.meta ===
+// The store will be put in a loading state while we wait for a response. store.getState().data.todos.meta ===
   {
     loading: true,